alexEvangelidis/prism-cloud-models/README.md

 Original publication link: [Elsevier](https://www.sciencedirect.com/science/article/abs/pii/S0167739X17312475)

 ## Citation
-If you find this code useful in your research, please consider citing:
+If you find this code useful in your research, please consider citing one of the following papers:

-      @inproceedings{10.1109/CCGRID.2017.39,
+      @inproceedings{EPB17,
       author = {Evangelidis, Alexandros and Parker, David and Bahsoon, Rami}, title = {Performance Modelling and Verification of Cloud-Based Auto-Scaling Policies}, year = {2017},